 I mean, where does this go from here?

-I mean, I would imagine that this is a huge gaping hole that the judge Judge Kelly in this case is leaving open.
+I mean, I would imagine that this is a huge gaping hole that the Judge Kelly in this case is leaving open.

-And as much as they will set up some type of process, there will be established rules in terms Of people, White House correspondents going forward.
+And as much as they will set up some type of process, there will be established rules in terms of people, White House correspondents going forward.

-Uh the White House has the right to choose or not choose anybody.
+The White House has the right to choose or not choose anybody.

 That was made clear.

-I don't I I don't see how that challenge loses.
+I don't see how that challenge loses.

 Well, that's absolutely right.

-You know, where they would put them is ho there's a room, it's called room 450 over in the fourth floor of the old executive office building.
+You know, where they would put them is there's a room, it's called room 450 over in the fourth floor of the old executive office building.

-They'd sta stick them right there.
+They'd stick them right there.

 That's where they could do it and get them out of the White House altogether.